dannersy/p3-react/README.md

 ## Flow

 #### Movement
 The flow starts with our listener, looking for a keydown from either of our two players.
 When a direction is pressed, we run `movement()` with our player's current tile and the event.
 This returns an x and y coordinates with the proposed movement of the player.
-If a tile on the board exists and is considered "moveable" (ie no crate, bomb or player present), the objects/tiles with old position and new position are then updated with the proper player booleans.
+If a tile on the board exists and is considered "moveable" (ie no crate, bomb or player present), the objects/tiles with the old and new positions are then updated with the proper player booleans.

 #### Drop Bomb
 A timer is set for each bomb that is placed.
 The timer runs an explosion function after three seconds.
 With the tile coordinates of our bomb, we make a new array of arrays, one for each direction, containing our possible coordinates to be exploded.
 This is tricky: a crate should be destroyed but can be used as cover, a wall should not be destroyed and of course can be used as cover.
 We check that if one block away cannot explode, check the next direction.
 If that block can be destroyed and the first block was not a crate, the second block from the bomb explodes.